 Launching an Opportunity Zone in Fresno

 Fresno, located in California’s Central Valley, has made progress in its efforts to end systemic inequities and expand economic opportunities.
-But city leaders know they must continue to address the persistent economic challenges — exacerbated by the COVID-19 pandemic — faced by its marginalized communities.
+But city leaders know they must continue to address the persistent economic challenges — exacerbated by the COVID-19 pandemic — faced by residents in marginalized communities.
 To this end, FUSE Executive Fellow Clair Whitmer helped launch Opportunity Fresno, an initiative focused on generating sustainable, equitable, and inclusive investment in Fresno’s 47 Opportunity Zones.
-When COVID-19 hit, Clair helped support local businesses, creating new means of outreach and working on grant programs, while ensuring funds reached businesses in distressed neighborhoods.
+When COVID-19 hit, Clair helped support local businesses, creating new means of outreach and rolling out grant programs, while ensuring funds reached businesses in distressed neighborhoods.